 Maybe you have in mind a bubbly, fun, outgoing individual for your call center or sales floor “vibe.”
 If your associates who match this profile are consistently getting poor marks from customers, there’s a disconnect.
 The cultural DNA of your front line is misaligned with how customers think about your brand.

 If you begin to look at your customer data in this light, you might be surprised to find that:

-- Certain types of people (men, women, younger, older) receive more positive feedback because they empathize most effectively with your particular customer base.
+- Certain types of personalities receive more positive feedback because they empathize most effectively with your particular customer base.

 - Your long-held assumption is correct: your customers do, in fact, respond most favorably to extroverted, friendly characters.